neilgebhard/open-market/README.md

 # OpenMarket

 A place where you can buy and sell items in an open market.
-List your items to be sold or browse items to buy!
+List your items for sale or browse items to buy!

 - **Framework**: [Next.js](https://nextjs.org/)
 - **Language**: [TypeScript](https://www.typescriptlang.org/)